Roberto Gagliardini: Return to Atalanta

 On 15 May 2016, he made his Serie A debut with Atalanta in a 2–1 away win over Genoa, on the final match-day of the 2015–16 season.
 The first half of the following season, he was promoted to the starting line-up, making 13 more league appearances for the club.

 Inter Milan

 On 11 January 2017, Gagliardini joined Inter Milan on loan, with an obligation to buy in the summer of 2018.
 He was presented two days later, where he was assigned the squad number 5 (previously worn by Felipe Melo, who left Inter in the same transfer window).
 Gagliardini made his Inter debut on 14 January against Chievo at San Siro, playing the full-90 minutes in a 3–1 win to help the Nerazzurri claim their fifth consecutive league victory.
 On 5 March, he scored his first goal for Inter in a 5–1 win at Cagliari.
 The following week, Gagliardini scored against his parent club Atalanta in a 7–1 thrashing by Inter.

+Monza

+On 7 July 2023, Gagliardini signed for Monza as a free agent on a one-year deal, with an option to extend a further year.